This is a Guest Blog by Udit Khandelwal.

 We also discovered a basic issue with title bars of our surfaces.
 Users were facing difficulty going back and closing the surfaces.
 Again, we resolved this issue in our next iteration.

 One of the key findings was about the sticky buttons at the bottom of the surfaces.
-We realised that sometimes the button used to break the user flow as users were clicking on it without reading the labels or they were misinterpreting the labels.
+We realized that sometimes the button used to break the user flow as users were clicking on it without reading the labels or they were misinterpreting the labels.
 We found alternates to such situations.

 All in all, the users proved to be very helpful!